Digital Nomad Life in Playa Blanca, Panama

 We asked people in Playa Blanca if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Playa Blanca, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country or its people, as Panamanians are very proud of their heritage and culture.
 It's considered rude to interrupt someone while they're speaking, so always wait for your turn to talk.
 Panamanians value punctuality, so try not to be late for appointments or meetings.
 Avoid discussing sensitive topics such as politics, religion, or personal matters unless you know the person well.
 Dress modestly, especially when visiting religious sites or rural areas.
 Do not litter or damage the environment, as Panamanians take pride in their natural surroundings.
 Avoid public displays of affection, as they are considered inappropriate in Panamanian culture.
 Do not take photos of people without their permission, as this is considered disrespectful.
 Always greet people with a handshake and maintain eye contact during conversations, as this is a sign of respect.
 Avoid using your left hand for gestures or to pass objects, as this is considered impolite.
-Finally, always say "please" and "thank you", as good manners are highly valued in Panamanian culture," said one person in Playa Blanca.
+Finally, always say "please" and "thank you", as good manners are highly valued in Panamanian culture," explained one expat living in Playa Blanca, Panama.

 Connect